-Performing and visual art presenters: To submit events, refer to instructions at Help -> Submit Events.
+Performing arts presenters: To submit events, refer to instructions at Help -> Submit Events.
 Send them to us by email; we do the posting for you.
-Events must be online by 4/20 to be considered for review in May.
+Remember that events must be online by the 20th of the month to be considered for review the next month.

 For schedule changes in your events, send info to email@example.com with subject line of SCHEDULE CHANGE.

 Readers: If you don't see events from presenters you think should be listed here, please ask them to send their info to us.

 Theatre has long been used as an instrument for social change.
 In this six week course for ages 13-17 (meeting on Tuesdays, 6:30pm - 8:00pm), participants will investigate some of these tools and techniques and practice using their voices to create art that matters.
 We’ll learn about forum theatre, playback theatre,...
 Read More

 Ticket Link: bit.ly/justicefall2020.
 All classes will take place via Zoom.
 Tuition: $150 (includes...
 Read More

 Charlotte -- Tue., Sep.
 29, 2020 at 7:00 PM

 Florence PRICE; String Quartet in G major (selected movements)

 Tue., Sep.
 29, 2020 at 7:00 PM ( Mon., Sep.
 28, 2020 - Sun., Oct.
 4, 2020 )